 This led to the idea that, perhaps the reason for this lay in reconceptualising the nature of change itself.
 Motivational Interviewing (MI) is similar to solution-focused work in that in order for change to happen there is a requirement to focus on goals that are small, important to the client and orientated in the future.
 Crucially though, MI Is also different to other techniques in that it does not necessarily assume a person wants to embrace or start the process of change.

-MI incorporates the idea that every single person may be in differing stages of readiness levels and therefore anyone in a helping capacity may need to act accordingly.
+MI incorporates the idea that every single patient may be in differing stages of readiness levels and therefore anyone in a helping capacity may need to act accordingly to the levels and current needs.

 In a very solution-focused way of approaching the subject of change, William Miller and Stephen Rollnick studied thousands of people and looked at what they were doing in order to make transformational changes in their lives.
 Looking for some type of pattern.